Dioscorea villosa: Chemistry

 Dioscorea villosa contains diosgenin, which despite claims is not a phytoestrogen and does not interact with estrogen receptors.
 Other steroidal saponins are also found in the plant.

 Medical use

 Some of the English common names of this plant reflect its use in Native American and other traditional medicines.
+Native Americans in the southeast cultivated this plant.
 In traditional Russian herbal medicine, saponin extracts from the roots of various varieties of wild yam are thought to be an anticoagulant, antisclerotic, antispasmodic, cholagogue, depurative, diaphoretic, diuretic and a vasodilator.

 There is little modern clinical research on Dioscorea villosa, and the one study of a wild yam-containing cream for menopausal symptoms failed to find any value from this therapy.
 According to the American Cancer Society, there is no evidence to support wild yam or diosgenin being either safe or effective in humans.